telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

   });
 </script>
 ```
-## Dynamically set columns
+## Dynamically Set Columns

 When you need to, say, load columns definition from the server, you need to postpone the widget initialization until the data is available, because the Grid doesn't support defining columns after the widget is created.
 For this, the `k-ng-delay` attribute comes in handy.
-Here is an example (using `$timeout` to emulate networking — the data is set in scope asynchronously):
+You can use `$timeout` to emulate networking — the data is set in scope asynchronously.

-#### Dynamically set the grid columns in AngularJS
+###### Example - dynamically set the grid columns in AngularJS:
 ```html
 <div ng-app="app" ng-controller="MyCtrl">
   <div kendo-grid k-options="gridOptions" k-ng-delay="gridOptions"></div>